 What is a “Fire NOC”?

 The fire No-objection Certificate (NOC) is the mandatory certificate issued by the fire department to comply with the requirements of fire safety regulations.
 Before securing this certificate, the concerned authority will carry out a detailed inspection.
-This will ensure that your premises are complying with the laws related to fire safety.
+So, this will ensure that your premises are complying with the laws related to fire safety.

 What are the Governing laws to obtain NOC from the fire department?

 The fire regulations are stated under the 12th Schedule of the Constitution, which falls under the scope of the various municipalities.
-The different state governments manage the regulations to prevent and protect fire activities.
+Therefore, different state governments manage the regulations to prevent and protect fire activities.

 Which Buildings Require NOC from the Fire department?